 Urban plazas are to include both paved areas and landscaping, and provide seating and areas for interaction.
 Successful plazas usually feature a variety of flexible seating options (ledges, steps, or movable chairs), water features or art, connectivity to the street, environmental protection, and access to food (food carts or adjacent cafés).
 Plazas tend to be more used when they are adjacent to retail and restaurant uses rather than primarily office uses.
 Plazas should be large enough to accommodate a variety of active and passive uses while maintaining a human scale.
-The Open Space Plan, Figure 3-7, includes at least three public plazas that will be scaled to suit their location.
+The Open Space Plan, Figure 3-8, includes at least three public plazas that will be scaled to suit their location.
 There should be a plaza at the transit station(s) to serve as a gathering place and to help define the character of the Hillcrest Station Area.
 In addition there should be a "town square" in the pedestrian center of the Town Center area.
 A smaller plaza should be included in the heart of the Transit Village.
+The size and location of each plaza will be determined as part of the master plan and eBART station design processes.